slice/chaos/README.md

 $ sbt assembly
 ```

-This will compile a so-called "fat" JAR file that contains all of the program
+This will compile a self-contained JAR file that contains all of the program
-bytecode and external dependencies.
+bytecode and dependencies.

 ## Operation